Joel M. Carson III: Biography

-Carson graduated from Texas Tech University in 1994 with a Bachelor of Business Administration degree.
-He then attended the University of New Mexico School of Law, where he was an editor of the Natural Resources Journal.
+Carson graduated from Texas Tech University in Lubbock in 1994 with a Bachelor of Business Administration degree.
+He then attended the University of New Mexico School of Law in Albuquerque, where he was an editor of the Natural Resources Journal.
 He graduated in 1997 with a Juris Doctor.

 After law school, Carson served as a law clerk to Judge Bobby Baldock of the United States Court of Appeals for the Tenth Circuit from 1997 to 1999.
-He then went on to be a partner at the Roswell, New Mexico-based law firm of Hinkle, Hensley, Shanor & Martin, LLP, where he practiced for nine years.
-He served for five years as General Counsel of Mack Energy Corporation.
-He started his own law firm in 2014, where he practiced until becoming a Circuit Judge.
+He then went on to be a partner at the Roswell, New Mexico-based law firm of Hinkle, Hensley, Shanor & Martin, LLP, where he practiced for nine years and focused on natural resources law, mining law, and regulatory law.
+He served for five years as General Counsel of Mack Energy Corporation, an independent oil and gas company in Artesia, New Mexico.
+He started his own law firm in 2014, Carson Ryan LLC. where he practiced until becoming a Circuit Judge.

 Carson served on New Mexico Governor Susana Martinez's energy and environment transition teams following her election in 2010.
 He is a member of the New Mexico Judicial Performance Evaluation Commission.